Violinmaking Portfolio

 Ultimately I was led to the world of violinmaking and lutherie (violinmaking can also encompass the making of violas and cellos).
 Here I have found a true passion.
 Initially, I was self-taught, where I primarily used Peter Prier’s method of violinmaking, but sought guidance and inspiration from many other violinmakers and violinmaking resources as well.

 I furthered my studies under the internationally-known violinmaker from South Africa, Brian Lisus, who has since moved to California.
 Brian Lisus specializes in the making of new instruments, especially cellos, and attended the Newark School of Violin Making with many of today’s biggest names in violinmaking, such as Roger Hargrave, John Dilworth, Julie Reed Yeboah, and more.
-He was among the first group of violinmakers to attend the Newark School of Violinmaking.
-He is the creator of the Quartet of Peace, and a video is available on YouTube that follows the construction of the instruments of the Quartet of Peace all the way to their international concert tour.
+Brian and his fellow violinmakers were actually among the first violinmaking students to attend the reputable Newark School of Violinmaking.
+He is the creator of the Quartet of Peace, and on his Youtube channel you can find what I consider the best violinmaking video out there, where in it one can view the making process of the instruments of the Quartet of Peace.

-From the beginning I realized I wanted to do something unique with my violins and something that also represented, in a quiet way, my faith in our loving God.
-I somehow was inspired to inscribe the Psalms on my violins, even though at the time I didn’t even really know why I wanted to.
-Now I do, as they are inherently musical in nature, and I regard them as among the most beautiful spiritual poetry ever created to praise our God.
+Furthermore, from the beginning I realized I wanted to do something unique with my violins and I wanted to do something that also represented, in a quiet way, my faith.
+I somehow was inspired to inscribe the Psalms on my violins, and so my passion project was born.